|Go to verse:|

 That John would be like Elijah was made clear to Zechariah by the angel Gabriel.
 When Zechariah was ministering in the Temple, Gabriel appeared to him and said that Elizabeth would have a son they were to name “John,” and he would go before God “in the spirit and power of Elijah” (Luke 1:17).
 For those who remembered the angel’s words years later when John started his ministry, it was clear that John was indeed the “Elijah,” who was to come.

-In this verse Jesus was referencing the promise in Malachi that Elijah would come.
-The verb “will restore” (ἀποκαταστήσει) appears here in the same form as in the Septuagint text, an echo of the fact that Jesus, speaking Hebrew or Aramaic, would have been using the same vocabulary as Malachi.
+In this verse, Jesus was referencing the promise in Malachi that Elijah would come.
+The verb “will restore” (#600 ἀποκαταστήσει) appears here in the same form as in the Septuagint text, an echo of the fact that Jesus, speaking Hebrew or Aramaic, would have been using the same vocabulary as Malachi.
 The Apostles were not confused by Jesus saying John “will restore” things because they knew the Old Testament text and Jesus immediately followed up what he said by adding that “Elijah” was John.
 Since John was already dead (see Matt.
-14:1ff), it was clear that he was not going to restore anything.
-That was now left to Jesus.
-We learn from Mark that John the Baptist came to restore things, and tried unsuccessfully to do so, thus being one of the reasons that the Messiah would have to suffer (see commentary on Mark 9:12).(top)
+14:1ff), it was clear that the restoration work that John did in turning the hearts of the people back to God was done.
+That restoration work was now left to Jesus.
+We learn from Mark that John the Baptist came to restore things, and he did baptize many people and turn them back to God, but neither he nor Jesus Christ could turn the nation back to God.
+Jesus suffered and died so that those who did turn to God and believed could have everlasting life (see commentary on Mark 9:12).(top)

 |Mat 17:12||- (top)|